brooknullsh/personal-site/src/notes/javascript-await.md

 ## Blocking vs. Non-blocking

-Because JavaScript is single-threaded, if it's execution becomes stuck on a long-running task, all other processes wait.
-This wouldn't be *too* big of a deal if the context wasn't a browser where the interactivity remains on that same thread.
+Because JavaScript is single-threaded, if it's execution becomes stuck on a long-running task, **all other processes wait** which includes any interactivity.

 ```js
 // index.js